Abandoning Their Print Rooms

 Print rooms are expensive, they often distract from a company’s core business activities, and they often don’t meet the needs and expectations of the employees who are supposed to benefit from them.
-While print still fills an important but selective role in business communications, print rooms – dedicated space, equipment and sometimes staff for the purpose of producing printed documents in a business – are being recognized by top performing companies less as an efficient, convenient and local benefit, and more as a needless, and often expensive burden.
-Typically, it’s when the mix of service, equipment and costs aren’t aligned with overall business goals.
+While print still fills an important but selective role in business communications, print rooms – dedicated space, equipment, and sometimes staff for the purpose of producing printed documents in a business – are being recognized by top-performing companies less as an efficient, convenient, and local benefit, and more as a needless, and often an expensive burden.
+Typically, it’s when the mix of service, equipment, and costs aren’t aligned with overall business goals.
 We’ll cover three of the reasons why.

 Top companies want clients and investors to know they are dedicated to their core business and their financial results.
 By converting or eliminating inefficient internal print centers they immediately remove the burdens of managing print center equipment, service contracts, lease contracts, employee management, and more.
 Moving non-urgent onsite print work to a professional print shop frees up resources for their core business and significantly reduces a traditional cost of doing business that often runs into the hundreds of thousands of dollars for large enterprises.